Crystal detector: Use during the wireless telegraphy era

 Guglielmo Marconi developed the first practical wireless telegraphy transmitters and receivers in 1896, and radio began to be used for communication around 1899.
 The coherer was used as detector for the first 10 years, until around 1906.
 During the wireless telegraphy era prior to 1920, there was virtually no broadcasting; radio served as a point-to-point text messaging service.
 Until the triode vacuum tube began to be used around World War I, radio receivers had no amplification and were powered only by the radio waves picked up by their antennae.
-Long distance radio communication depended on high power transmitters (up to 1 MW), huge wire antennas, and a receiver with a sensitive detector.
+Long distance radio communication depended on high power transmitters (up to 1 megawatt), huge wire antennas, and a receiver with a sensitive detector.

-Crystal detectors were invented by several researchers at about the same time.
-Braun began to experiment with crystal detectors around 1899, around when Bose patented his galena detector.